This survey can’t tell you how soon you will

 salary than you will receive on a month-to-month basis.

-Recommendation: Ask whether the monthly
+Recommendation: Ask whether the monthly salary offer factors in

-salary offer factors in these payments.
+these payments.

-4. Vacation and Sick
+4. Vacation

-year, and pay you if you are out of work for 1 day.
+days per year, and pay you if you are out of work for 1 day.

-Recommendation: Ask what the employer
+Recommendation: Ask what the employer provides.

 Miscellaneous

-Basic Training and Reserve
+Basic Training and Reserve Duty – If you are called to

-Duty – If you are called to serve, you will be paid either directly by your
+serve, you will be paid either by National Insurance, or directly by your

-employer, or by National Insurance.
+employer, who will then get refunded by National Insurance.

 Job Sources and Contacts